rightjs/rightjs-home/docs/en/tutorials/object-oriented-programming.md

 # Object Oriented Tutorials

-Internally, RightJS is mostly an object-oriented framework and in this tutorial we will go through all the most important techniques and features of working with classes in RightJS.
+Internally RightJS is mostly an object-oriented framework and in this tutorial we will go through all the most important techniques and features of object-oriented programming in RightJS.

 <%= anchors_index %>